Survey Reveals Nurses Australia’s Most Trusted Profession

 According to a survey recently conducted by pre-eminent opinion polling firm Roy Morgan Research, nurses hold the most highly regarded profession in Australia, with 94% of Australians surveyed rating them ‘very high’ or ‘high’ for their professional ethics and honesty.

 They were followed closely by fellow healthcare professionals, with 89% of doctors achieving a ‘very high’ rating, 84% of pharmacists and 79% of dentists.
 These figures have also increased over the past 12 months, with nurses up 2% from last year’s rating, doctors up 3% and dentists up 4%.
 The rating for pharmacists however fell 2% during this timeframe.
 This stellar result comes as little surprise considering the vital community service nursing jobs perform, which naturally includes aged care nursing jobs too.
-Nurses whatever their speciality typically work long hours with the ill, injured, elderly or disabled for relatively modest pay.
+Nurses, whatever their specialisation, typically work long hours with the ill, injured, elderly or disabled for relatively modest pay.
 They’re also regularly exposed to challenging situations including death, unwell patients and emotional loved ones whom they must deal with compassionately and firmly on a daily basis.

 Given these challenges nurses must regularly face, you may be wondering why they decide to take on this role when other potentially more lucrative career options are also available, including within the healthcare sector itself?
 Not surprisingly, nurses are motivated by factors higher than plain financial reward, with many individuals entering this profession driven by a genuine desire to help others and give something back to the broader community.
 In particular, aged care nursing jobs can provide an especially rewarding career as the residential nature of aged care facilities allows nurses and residents alike the time to get to know each other and form lasting friendships on a longer term basis.
 Aged care nurses also communicate directly with the family members of residents and may form friendships with them as well, giving them a privileged insight into the lives of those under their care.
 All of this adds up to a career where they’re highly valued (and in some cases relied upon) by those they deal with on a daily basis, not to mention the strong social focus of this role adds variety and a greater sense of purpose.